mrasitsen/sss-llm/README.md

 ## Usage

-Start the server with the default model:
+Start the server with the default model (ggml-org/Qwen2.5-Coder-1.5B-Instruct-Q8_0-GGUF):

     llm up